 When to go?
 From the end of March to the end of May.

-Grab your car, head south of the city and at KM 11.5 of the Picacho-Ajusco panoramic road of the Magdalena Contreras mayoral, find the Ejidal San Nicolás Totolapan Park.
-Boasting approximately 2,300 hectares of forest, this nature reserve is ideal for camping, trail running, downhill and hiking.
+Grab your car, head south of the city and at KM 11.5 of the scenic Picacho-Ajusco highway in the Magdalena Contreras district, you will find the San Nicolás Totolapan Ejidal Park.
+This natural reserve boasts approximately 2,300 hectares of forest, and is ideal for camping, trail running, downhill and hiking.

 How much? $110 per person per night within the camping area.

 When to go?
-From November to April to avoid the rains, but yes, take a good blanket!
-Fate is cold all year round.
+From November to April to avoid the rains, but do take a good blanket!
+The destination is cold all year round.

 A cloudy morning

-1 hour and a half from Mexico City, in Amatlán, Morelos, is Camp Xopilco.
-A place surrounded by shops to buy what you need to spend a good day, which can range from food and accessories for your camp, to traditional clothes and handicrafts made with local hands.
-Although access can get complicated, it’s worth it!
-Especially because 20 minutes from the camp, you will find Atekokolli, a traditional medicine clinic, the Pyramid of tepozteco, the Ex-Convent of Tepoztlán and the tianguis of handicrafts.
+An hour and a half from Mexico City, in Amatlán, Morelos, is Camp Xopilco.
+A place surrounded by stores where you can buy everything you need for a good day, from food and accessories for your camp, to traditional clothing and handicrafts made by local hands.
+Although access can be complicated, it is worth it!
+Especially because 20 minutes away from the camp, you will find Atekokolli, a traditional medicine clinic, the Tepozteco pyramid, the Ex-Convent of Tepoztlán and the handicrafts market.

 How much? $100 per person per night.

 When to go?
-From November to April to enjoy the weather.
+November through April to enjoy the weather.

 Photo courtesy of Camp Xopilco